Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Coffee backed by science.

-And not Anthony Fauci says, Oh, I made up some sad stuff.
+Oh, I made up some science.

-I was giving people aid, so I've got a beagle in a cage.
+So I've got a beagle in a cage.

 I put my fingers up their butt.

-That is something Anthony Fauci has admitted.
+That is something Antony Fauci has admitted to.

 Have you read the real Anthony Fauci by Bobby Kennedy?

-Yeah, yeah, it's understood that Annie Fauci.
+It's understood that Anthony Fauci.

-Fauci doesn't care, he makes wallow in it.
+He makes them wallow in it.

-Anthony Fauci cannot be trusted, but rejuvenate science-backed coffee can.
+Anthony Fauci cannot be trusted, but rejuvenate, science-backed coffee can.

-Israel Arabica beads, Araba Kadabra, I say, because it makes me feel absolutely magic.
+Arabic, I say, because it makes me feel absolutely magic.

 A compound shown to support cellular energy, metabolism, and even healthy aging.